roadsidemultimedia/Docs/support-troubleshooting/getting-support.md

 ### Tracker ###

-The PageLines [Tracker](http://www.pagelines.com/forum/tracdown/) should be used for submitting any kind of bugs, including but not limited to usability issues, errors and other DMS malfunctions.
+The PageLines [Issue Tracker](https://github.com/pagelines/DMS/issues) should be used for submitting any kind of bugs, including but not limited to usability issues, errors and other DMS malfunctions.

 ### Translation Center ###